-Nancy Voogd, one of our Leadership and Transformation graduates and a Big Leap coach, has written about her journey with fear.
+Nancy Voogd, a member of our Restoring Resourcefulness Faculty, has written about her journey with fear.
 She offers readers her discoveries and invites us to make our own.

 I have been on a journey with fear for a while now.
 Before COVID, I had a felt sense of what fear felt like in my body.
 I was aware when my jaw felt tight, or when my stomach was doing flips or when the weight of faint landed on my head.
 And about a month ago, I became aware that I wasn’t feeling or noticing those things.
 In fact, when I looked further, I realized that I wasn’t feeling anything other than the swirl of vertigo.
 So I got curious about what might lead me back to my body wisdom.